Carmarthen: Early history

 When Britannia was a Roman province, Carmarthen was the civitas capital of the Demetae tribe, known as Moridunum ("Sea Fort").
 It is possibly the oldest town in Wales, recorded by Ptolemy and in the Antonine Itinerary.
 The Roman fort is believed to date from about AD 75.
 A Roman coin hoard was found nearby in 2006.
 Near the fort is one of seven surviving Roman amphitheatres in Britain and only two in Roman Wales (the other being at Isca Augusta, Roman Caerleon).
 Excavated in 1968, the Carmarthen fort has an arena of 50 by 30 yards (about 46 by 27 metres); the cavea (seating area) is 100 by 73 yards (92 by 67 metres).
-Veprauskas has argued for identifying it as the Cair Guorthigirn ("Fort Vortigern") listed by Nennius among the 28 cities of Britain in his History of the Britons.
+Michael Veprauskas (1998) argued for identifying it as the Cair Guorthigirn ("Fort Vortigern") listed by Nennius among the 28 cities of Britain in his History of the Britons.
 Evidence of the early Roman town has been investigated for several years, revealing urban sites likely to date from the 2nd century.

 During the Middle Ages, the settlement then known as Llanteulyddog ('St Teulyddog's) accounted one of the seven principal sees (Cantrefi) in Dyfed.
 The strategic importance of Carmarthen caused the Norman William fitz Baldwin to build a castle there, probably about 1094.
 The current castle site is known to have been occupied since 1105.
 The castle itself was destroyed by Llywelyn the Great in 1215, but rebuilt in 1223, when permission was given for a town wall and crenellations, making it one of the first medieval walled towns in Wales.
 In 1405, the town was captured and the castle sacked by Owain Glyndŵr.
 The Black Book of Carmarthen of about 1250 is associated with the town's Priory of SS John the Evangelist and Teulyddog.

 The Black Death of 1347–1349 arrived in Carmarthen with the thriving river trade.
 It destroyed and devastated villages such as Llanllwch.
 Local historians cite the plague pit for the mass burial of the dead in the graveyard that adjoins the Maes-yr-Ysgol and Llys Model housing at the rear of St Catherine Street.